ss3n/Locus/registry/README.md

 This is a web service that exposes the following services

-	For a publisher
+Services for Publishers:
-	-get a list of topics that the publisher can post an ad to -get publishers region given its coordinates
+- get a list of topics that the publisher can post an ad to
+- get publishers region given its coordinates